gavinlaking/disable_unity_multitouch_macbook/README.md

 ### Remove Unity Multitouch Gestures

-Using Unity in Ubuntu 15.04 on a MacBookPro Mid 2010 will send you over the edge when the multitouch gestures trigger at unexpected times.
+Using Unity in Ubuntu 15.04 on an Apple MacBookPro (Mid 2010) will send you over the edge when the multitouch gestures trigger at unexpected times.
 This patch, based on this[1] answer, disables this functionality.

-This has only been tested on my local machine (Macbook 6,2 running Ubuntu 15.04 and unity-7.3.2+15.04.20150420).
+This has only been tested on my local machine (MacBookPro 6,2 running Ubuntu 15.04 and `unity-7.3.2+15.04.20150420`).
 Your mileage may vary.

     sudo apt-get build-dep unity
     mkdir -p /tmp/unity